How to create an Encrypted USB Stick in Linux

 sudo dd if=/dev/zero of=/dev/sdb bs=4M status=progress

-This overwrites entire usb drive with ‘zero bytes’.
 Note: This step might take hours.
-Make sure you plug your laptop in.
-The output might be like this:
+Make sure you plug in your laptop.

 $ dd if=/dev/zero of=/dev/sdb bs=10M status=progress